openconfig/reference/rpc/gnmi/gnmi-commit-confirmed.md

 ## 3.1 Proto

 ```
-// Commit confirmed extension allows automated revert of a configuration after
+// Commit confirmed extension allows automated revert of the configuration after
 // certain duration if an explicit confirmation is not issued.
-This duration can
-// be used to verify the configuration.
+It allows explicit
-// It also allows explicit cancellation of the commit during the time window of rollback
+// cancellation of the commit during the rollback window.
+There cannot be more
-// duration if client determine that the configuration needs to be reverted.
+// than one commit active at a given time.
 // The document about gNMI commit confirmed can be found at
 // https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-commit-confirmed.md
 message Commit {
+  // ID is provided by the client during the commit request.
+During confirm and cancel
+  // actions the provided ID should match the ID provided during commit.
+  // If ID is not passed in any actions server shall return error.
+  // Required.
+  string id = 1;
   oneof action {
+    // commit action creates a new commit.
+If a commit is on-going, server returns error.
-    CommitRequest commit = 1;
+    CommitRequest commit = 2;
+    // confirm action will confirm an on-going commit, the ID provided during confirm
+    // should match the on-going commit ID.
-    CommitConfirm confirm = 2;
+    CommitConfirm confirm = 3;
+    // cancel action will cancel an on-going commit, the ID provided during cancel
+    // should match the on-going commit ID.
-    CommitCancel cancel = 3;
+    CommitCancel cancel = 4;
   }
 }

-// Create a new commit confirmed request.
+// CommitRequest is used to create a new confirmed commit.
+It hold additional
+// parameter requried for commit action.
 message CommitRequest {
-  // Commit id for the request.
-ID must be generated at the client side, it can be used
-  // to confirm or cancel the request without the rollback_duration interval.
-  string id = 1;
   // Maximum duration to wait for a confirmaton before reverting the commit.
-  google.protobuf.Duration rollback_duration = 2;
+  google.protobuf.Duration rollback_duration = 1;
 }

-// Confirm an on-going commit.
+// CommitConfirm is used to confirm an on-going commit.
+It hold additional
+// parameter requried for confirm action.
-message CommitConfirm {
+message CommitConfirm {}
-  // Commit id of the on-going commit that requires confirmation.
-  string id = 1;
-}

-// Cancel an on-going commit.
+// CommitCancel is used to cancel an on-going commit.
+It hold additional
+// parameter requried for cancel action.
-message CommitCancel {
+message CommitCancel {}
-  // Commit id of the on-going commit that requires cancellation.
-  string id = 1;
-}
 ```

 ## 3.2 SetRequest handling

 ### 3.2.1 Commit
-A commit can be initiated by setting `CommitRequest` as action in the extension.
-A commit `id` needs to be provided which will be used during confirmation or cancellation. `rollback_duration` can be used to override the default rollback duration which is 10min.
+A commit can be initiated by providing `CommitRequest` as action in the extension.
+A `id` must to be provided by the client.
+The server shall associate the commit with the provided `id`.
+During confirm or cancel action the provided `id` must match the `id` of the on-going commit.
+`rollback_duration` can be used to override the default rollback duration which is 10min.
 If a confirmation call is not received before the rollback duration then the configuration is reverted.

 If a commit is issued whilst an existing rollback counter is running then the server returns with FAILED_PRECONDITION error.